 The obligations of the Plan members and employer are established by action of the Authority pursuant to applicable employment agreements.
 Employees are required to continue payment of their health benefit contribution amount in retirement; however, employees can apply any unused, unpaid sick leave credits to pay their portion of their health insurance premium.
 Employees are eligible for the retiree health benefits upon meeting the following requirements: 1) maintained full-time employment with the Authority for a minimum of ten years; 2) has reached the eligible age of retirement as stated by the New York State Employees' Retirement System.
 The Authority currently funds the plan to satisfy current obligations on a pay-as-you-go basis.
-The annual cost of providing this benefit for retirees and spouses was approximately \$29,000 for the year ended December 31, 2022.
+The annual cost of providing this benefit for retirees and spouses was approximately \$35,000 and \$29,000 for the years ended December 31, 2023 and 2022, respectively.